yoelkastro/FabricKeyboard/README.md

 # FabricKeyboard
-MIDI Keyboard made out of fabric, making it possible to carry a 4 octave keyboard simply by folding it up!
+MIDI Keyboard made out of fabric, powered by an Arduino, making it possible to carry a 4 octave keyboard simply by folding it up!

 Dependencies:
 * [BLE MIDI transport layer library](https://github.com/yoelkastro/Arduino-BLE-MIDI)